wilkie/blog/posts/kernels_without_abstractions_general.md

 merely expect and handle such an object.
 It just reads and writes freely knowing that certain behaviors will occur predictably regardless of how the operating system is actually performing the operations behind the scenes.
-Now, you can write one small application to hash from a data stream in, say, a variant of SHA2.
-This one program can hash from a network, from keyboard input, from a file-- all without changes in its code.
+Now, you can write, for example, one small application to hash from a data stream in, say, a variant of SHA2.
+This one program can hash from a network, from keyboard input, from disk-- all without changes in its code.
 You simply supply it a "*file*."

-This reduces program complexity noticeably, yet does not add too much user complexity.
-The **shell**, a program that provides *the* human interface between person and machine, offers to ability to **pipe**, that is direct output, one program into another with a single character.
+This reduces program complexity noticeably without adding considerable user complexity.
+The **shell**, a program that provides *the* human interface between person and machine, offers to ability to **pipe**, that is direct output from one program into the input of another.
+It does this by adding the operation as a single character: `|` the pipe operator.
 For instance, `cat music.mp3 | mplayer` will play the music file as a stream to mplayer.
 One could just as easily piped a program to pull that stream from a website or have a program randomly generate input